-

 6.3 How can that security be enforced?
 Can it be sold to a third party?
 Is it possible for a secured party to appoint receivers / liquidators and if so how and what are their powers?
 Can security be enforced directly without recourse to the courts and are private sales of security possible?
 Does it have to be sold by auction?

-Such out of court proceedings are feasible only if: (i) the mortgage covers a given amount corresponding to principal, interest accrued in accordance with the provisions of the deed and expenses for the enforcement; and (ii) the deed expressly forsees the extra-judicial sale of the mortgaged asset in an independent provision along with the price of the real estate properties for public auction enforcement purposes and some other formal provisions.
+Such out of court proceedings are feasible only if: (i) the mortgage covers a given amount corresponding to principal, interest accrued in accordance with the provisions of the public deed and expenses for the enforcement; and (ii) the public deed expressly foresees the out-of-court sale of the mortgaged asset in an independent provision along with the price of the real estate properties for public auction enforcement purposes and some other formal provisions.

 6.4 Is the lender responsible for maintenance and insurance of the real estate after default until sale?